gdmoney/fitness/README.md

 01.27 ***`Pull-1    `*** **BB row-OH/UH:** 195x10x10
 01.26 ***`Push-1    `*** **BB bench press:** 205x10x5
 01.26 ***`Legs-1    `*** **back squat:** 205x10x5 • **RDL:** 205x10x5 • **good morning:** 105x10x5 • **DB lunge:** 52x30x1
 - **Week 2:** 10 reps on main movements. **Mon** - got rained out. **Tue** - worked out in the AM and didn't feel strong.
 Squats were challenging and I aggravated my side injury again.
 RDL, GM, and lunge were OK.
-Bench felt light but was really painful so I decided so skip push press and accessory work. **Wed** - side pain was bearable on rows but really bad on pullups and curls so I skipped those. **Thur:** - some pain on deadlift but was bearable; didn't want to risk it on squats. **Fri** - got rained out. **Sat** - did both push and pull in the AM; felt pretty good; pain is still there but it's tolerable.
+Bench felt light but was really painful so I decided so skip push press and accessory work. **Wed** - side pain was bearable on rows but really bad on pullups and curls so I skipped those. **Thur** - some pain on deadlift but was bearable; didn't want to risk it on squats. **Fri** - got rained out. **Sat** - did both push and pull in the AM; felt pretty good; pain is still there but it's tolerable.

 01.24 ***`Cardio    `*** **run:** 2 miles - sprints
 01.24 ***`Pull-2    `*** **BB row-OH/UH:** 185x12x6 • **BB curl:** 105x12x3 • **BB curl-rvs:** 75x12x3 • **pullups-psd:** 8x3 • **chinups-psd:** 8x3